Itsusinn/itsusinn/README.md

 ### Hi there 👋

-I am a chinese indie developer focusing on backend and desktop platforms's softwares.
+I am a chinese indie developer focusing on backend and desktop platforms' softwares.

 (And seeking for my ikigai now.)